oreximus/smart_oscp/WebAppTest/Intro_to_Web_App.md

 - In many cases, an individual web application's vulnerability may not necessarily be caused by a programming error but by a design error in its architecture.

 - For example, an individual web application may have all of its core functionality secure implemented.
 However, due to a lack of proper access control measures in its design, i.e., use of **Role-Based Access Control(RBAC)**, users may be able to access some admin features that are not intended to be directly accessible to learn or even access other user's private information without having the privileges to do so.

+- To fix this type of issue, a significant design change would need to be implemented, which would likely be both costly and time-consuming.

+- Another example would be if we cannot find the database after exploiting a vulnerability and gaining control over the back-end server, which may mean that the database is hosted on a separate server.

+- We may only find part of the database data, which may mean there are several database in use.

+- This is why security must be considered at each phase of web application development, and penetration tests must be carried throughout the web application development lifecycle.